Friedrich Adolf Riedesel: American War of Independence

-When the American Revolution broke out in 1775, the British government found itself in need of trained troops to suppress the rebellion.
+When the American Revolutionary War broke out in 1775, the British government found itself in need of trained troops to suppress the rebellion.
 The rulers of Brunswick-Wolfenbüttel came from the Bevern line of the House of Brunswick-Lüneburg, while the British throne was occupied by the Hanover line of the same family.
-In 1776, Duke Charles I signed a treaty with George III of the United Kingdom to provide 4,000 foot soldiers and 350 heavy dragoons for British service.
+In 1776, Duke Charles I signed a treaty with George III to provide 4,000 foot soldiers and 350 heavy dragoons for British service.

 On 18 March, they sailed from Stade with the newly promoted Major General Riedesel as their commander.
 After a stop over in England, they arrived in Quebec City on 1 June.
 They supported the final expulsion from Canada of the American forces during the invasion of Canada.
 They were then distributed for the winter through various posts in Canada.

 General Riedesel was put in command of all German and American Indian forces during the Saratoga campaign of 1777.
 His letters to the Duke of Brunswick reveal discontent with British Generals Burgoyne and Howe.
 One example of Riedesel's disagreements with Burgoyne came after his victory at the Battle of Hubbardton, when rebels under Seth Warner gathered to attack loyalists under Philip Skene at Castle Town, Vermont.
 General Riedesel had promised protection to the loyalists, and wanted to attack the rebels at once.
 Burgoyne stalled, however, and ordered Riedesel to continue his advance instead of stopping to fight Warner's militia.
 General Riedesel warned the Duke of Brunswick that even if the campaign went well, they could not hope to be back to Germany in 1778.

 During the campaign, Riedesel showed an ability to adapt to combat in the American wilderness.
 He issued new orders to his army to attack in open order from cover of trees, and when forced to fight in the open, to close order and immediately charge with the bayonet.

 Riedesel’s wife, Frederika Charlotte, became herself a relevant actor.
 She traveled to Canada with her infant daughters to be with her husband on the campaign.
 Her Letters and Journals Relating to the War of the American Revolution and the Capture of the German Troops at Saratoga is an important resource for knowledge of the campaign and its key personalities.
 Her harrowing account of her experiences in what is now known as the Marshall House where her husband had sent her to seek shelter during the closing days of the siege at Saratoga is one of the vivid episodes of the American Revolution.